Scottish Government confirms Bill to regulate non-surgical cosmetic procedures

 • Group 3 should be done in an HIS-regulated setting and only by an appropriate healthcare professional.

-The proposed framework includes the following treatments in Group 1: microneedling, chemical peels that only affect the outermost level of skin, IPL, LED therapy, lasers for tattoo removal, and laser hair removal.
+The proposed framework included the following treatments in Group 1: microneedling, chemical peels that only affect the outermost level of skin, IPL, LED therapy, lasers for tattoo removal, and laser hair removal.

-Group 2 also includes medium-depth peels, photo rejuvenation, radiofrequency, HIFU and cryolipolisis.
+Group 2 also included medium-depth peels, photo rejuvenation, radiofrequency, HIFU and cryolipolisis.

 Meanwhile, the proposed Group 3 line-up includes PRP and other blood-derived injections, injection microsclerotherapy, injection lipolysis, dermal microcoring, hay fever injections, any IV procedure, dermal fillers for augmentation (e.g. liquid BBL), deeper chemical peels such as phenol peels, laser treatments that target the deeper dermis, carboxytherapy, cellulite subcision, electrocautery (electrolysis), cryotherapy, cryocautery and thread lifts.